Skip to main content

 ARIA

-ARIA(Accessible Rich Internet Applications) is a set of specifications developed to enhance accessibility of web content for people with disabilities.
+ARIA (Accessible Rich Internet Applications) is a set of rules.
+They make web content easier to use for people with disabilities.

 aria-structure